ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - a completely clean audit ends with an undecorated, unindented double-height green confirmation line
 - section headings use sparkle/asterisk decoration
-- severity counts include a plain-language explanation of each level
+- severity rows have category-specific emoji, right-justified labels immediately beside aligned colons, right-aligned counts, and a plain-language explanation of each level
-- backup, JSON, log, and user-marker files are reported as right-aligned kept totals rather than long individual filename lists
+- backup, JSON, log, and user-marker files have their own emoji and are reported as right-aligned kept totals rather than long individual filename lists
+- action-result backups show only a subdued backup filename rather than a full path
 - only actionable or manually reviewable findings list paths
 - listed paths are faint and italic, with stable slight RGB variations that separate adjacent filenames visually; every audio filename begins with `♪`